mwilsnd/SkyrimSE-SmoothCam/README.md

 --- | ---
-enableInterp | Enables camera smoothing globally enable3DCrosshair | Enables the raycasted crosshair hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn disableDeltaTime | Disables frame time factoring in the smoothing math disableDuringDialog | Disables SmoothCam during character-NPC conversations comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod
+enableInterp | Enables camera smoothing globally enable3DCrosshair | Enables the raycasted crosshair alwaysUse3DCrosshair | Always use the 3D crosshair, even when not in a combat stance hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount crosshairMinDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the maximum distance crosshairMaxDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the minimum distance disableDeltaTime | Disables frame time factoring in the smoothing math disableDuringDialog | Disables SmoothCam during character-NPC conversations comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod